VirtualPlanetaryLaboratory/bigplanet/docs/filetypes.rst

 Archives
 --------

-The BigPlanet archive ontains *everything* from the parameter sweep.
+The BigPlanet archive contains *everything* from the parameter sweep.
 The archive can require hours to build, depending on the size of the data set and number of cores employed to build it.
-When an archive is built, ``BigPlanet`` also performs an MD5 checksum and creates a file with the resultant hash, i.e. GDwarf.md5, which is examined every time the archive is accessed to ensure the data are not corrupted.
+When an archive is built, ``BigPlanet`` enables Fletcher32 checksums on all datasets within the HDF5 file, providing automatic data integrity verification.
+HDF5 validates these checksums whenever data is read, ensuring the data are not corrupted.
 After building the BPA file, it is safe to remove the raw data.
 To generate an archive, run ``BigPlanet`` with the :code:`-a` option.